 Fibromyalgia Symptoms: Fatigue

-Fibromyalgia Symptoms: Additional Symptoms
+Fibromyalgia Symptoms: Fibro Fog

-There are no blood tests or X-rays that specifically point the doctor to the diagnosis of fibromyalgia.
-Tests are often done to exclude other possible diagnoses.
-Ultimately, the diagnosis of fibromyalgia is made purely on clinical grounds based on the doctor's history and physical examination.In patients with chronic widespread body pain, the diagnosis of fibromyalgia can be made by identifying point tenderness areas (typically, but not always, patients will have at least 11 of the 18 classic fibromyalgia tender points), by finding no accompanying tissue swelling or inflammation, and by excluding other medical conditions that can mimic fibromyalgia.
-According to the American College of Rheumatology, before the diagnosis of fibromyalgia can be made, the muscle pain must be present for longer than three months.
+It can be challenging for doctors to diagnose fibromyalgia patients because their symptoms are common in many other conditions.
+Many patients have been misdiagnosed as having depression, inflammatory arthritis, chronic myofascial pain, or systemic exertion intolerance disease.
+Ultimately, the diagnosis of fibromyalgia is made purely on clinical grounds based on the doctor's history and physical examination.In patients with chronic widespread body pain, the diagnosis of fibromyalgia can be made by identifying point tenderness areas.
+Fibromyalgia patients typically have at least 11 of the 18 classic fibromyalgia tender points.
+Doctors may also inquire about a patient’s level of fatigue, sleep disturbances, and stress levels.
+According to the American College of Rheumatology, before the diagnosis of fibromyalgia can ultimately be confirmed, muscle pain must be present for longer than three months.